Low-Voltage Distribution Network Modeling

 - Low-voltage spot load connected to the center-tap

-- Single phase center tap connected shunt capacitors
+- Single phase center tap connected generators, motors, shunt capacitors and reactors

-As with the CYME Enhanced Substation Modeling module, the low-voltage network can be built and shown in a distinct view, giving the possibility to add more information without further complicating the rest of the distribution system view.
-New report functionalities allow the display of information and results relevant to the low-voltage network.
+The secondary distribution system can be built and shown in a distinct view, giving the possibility to add more information without further complicating the rest of the distribution system view.
+Report functionalities allow the display of the relevant information and results.

-The CYME low-voltage distribution network modeling and analysis module provides a complete and accurate representation of the network.
-With the CYME software, medium and low voltage system losses can be calculated accurately and overloaded equipments can be identified to help you plan and improve the system for the future.
+The module provides a complete and accurate representation of the distribution system.
+With the CYME software, medium and low voltage system losses can be calculated accurately and overloaded equipment can be identified to help you plan and improve the system for the future.

-The single-phase and three-phase center-tap transformer model has been enhanced such that connecting to either half or full secondary voltage is possible.
+The single-phase and three-phase center-tap transformer model supports connecting to either half or full secondary voltage.

-With this enhanced center-tap transformer model, spot and distributed load representing each individual customer can be connected to the center-tap as they are in reality.
+With this center-tap transformer model, spot loads representing each individual customer can be connected to the center-tap as they are in reality.